AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/Timeline.md

 ## Timeline

 ### 2022~
-Keepers of Creation alpha release.
+Keepers Of Creation alpha release.

 ### 2018
-Development begins on Keepers of Creation.
+Development begins on Keepers Of Creation.